exponea/exponea-xamarin-sdk/documentation/ANDROID_PUSH.md

 }
 ```

-In the BroadcastReceiver you can launch a corresponding activity(e.g. your main activity).
+In the BroadcastReceiver, you can launch a corresponding activity(e.g., your main activity).
 Campaign data is included in the intent as `ExponeaPushReceiver.ExtraData`.

-### 2. Deep link
+### 2. Deep-link
-Deep link action creates "view" intent that contains the url specified when setting up this action.
-To respond to this intent, create intent filter on the activity that should handle it.
+Deep-link action creates "view" intent that contains the URL specified when setting up this action.
+To respond to this intent, create an intent filter on the activity that should handle it.
 ``` csharp
 [IntentFilter(new[] { Intent.ActionView },
         Categories = new[] { Intent.CategoryDefault, Intent.CategoryBrowsable },